kundan-sv/cafe-hop/README.md

 - discover cafés around them
 - view café details easily
+- Users can open navigation and directions for selected cafés from the current location
 - explore reviews from other users
 - share their own experiences
 - identify popular menu items through community reviews